snowplow/dbt-snowplow-fractribution/README.md

 | snowplow_fractribution_channel_attribution | The conversion and revenue attribution per channel (used to create the report table).
 | snowplow_fractribution_path_summary_with_channels | For each unique path, a summary of conversions, non conversions and revenue, as well as which channels were assigned the contribution |

-### Setup steps

-1. Fractribution is dependent on the snowplow_web_page_views model created by the snowplow_web dbt package.
-Run snowplow_web if you do not have data in the snowplow_web_page_views table for the period of time you will run fractribution for.
-2. Configure the `conversion_clause` macro to filter your raw Snowplow events to successful conversion events.
-3. Configure the `conversion_value` macro to return the value of the conversion event.
-4. Configure the default `channel_classification` macro to yield your expected channels.
-The ROAS calculations / attribution calculations will run against these channel definitions.
-5. Configure the channel_spend macro to query your own spend data if you do not wish to use the default values.
-6. Overwrite default variables provided by the package in your dbt_project.yml file, if necessary.
-E.g.: make sure your `snowplow__page_views_source` and `snowplow__conversions_source` are aligned to what is available in your warehouse, and update `snowplow__conversion_window_start_date` and `snowplow__conversion_window_end_date` if you don't want the default of the last 30 days.​

-### Running (for detailed instructions check out our [Quick Start](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/fractribution) guide)

-1. Ensure the setup steps have been completed above.
-2. Run `dbt run`, or `dbt run --select package:fractribution`.
-3. To run the Python scripts, there are two options: Using a Docker image, or running the Python scripts yourself in a virtual environment.
-For Python:
-I. Set up your python virtual environment based on utils/requirements.txt.
-II.
-Configure you environment variables needed to be used by the python file specific to your warehouse (either `main_snowplow_bigquery.py`, `main_snowplow_databricks.py` or `main_snowplow_snowflake.py`).
-You can refer to the warehouse specific env list in the Dockerfile - `dbt-snowplow-fractribution/utils/Dockerfile`.
-III.
-Run the correct python script for the data warehouse you are using, e.g. `python utils/main_snowplow_snowflake.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Snowflake, or `python utils/main_snowplow_bigquery.py --conversion_window_start_date '2022-06-03' --conversion_window_end_date '2022-08-01'` for Bigquery.
-Set these conversion_window dates to represent the last 30 days if you left these variables blank in the dbt_project.yml file.
-You can optionally add the attribution_model flag if you do not want the default of shapley.
-For Docker:
-I. Ensure you have Docker installed.
-Pull the latest docker image from Docker Hub: `docker pull snowplow/fractribution:latest`.
-Alternatively, you can pull it based on the package version: `docker pull snowplow/fractribution:0.2.0`
-II.
-Add the necessary environment variables to an environment file, e.g. configs.env.
-The necessary variables will differ depending on the data warehouse you are using.
-The easiest way to determine the variables you need to set is to check the Dockerfile in the fractribution dbt package: `dbt-snowplow-fractribution/utils/Dockerfile`.
-Please note that in case of BigQuery, the `google_application_credentials` env var is not needed for Docker as you mount this as a volume at run time.
-III.
-Run the docker container: `docker run --rm --env-file /path/to/env/file/configs.env -it snowplow/fractribution:latest`.
-If you are not using the latest snowplow_fractribution dbt package, refer to the docker image using the tag based on the package's version number: `docker run --rm --env-file /path/to/env/file/configs.env -it snowplow/fractribution:0.2.0`
-If you are using Bigquery, mount your service account keyfile as a volume: `docker run --rm --env-file /path/to/env/file/configs.env -v /path/to/yourkeyfile.json:/keyfile.json -it snowplow/fractribution:latest​​`

 ### Differences to Google's Fractribution

 There are some changes from [Google's](https://github.com/google/fractribution) Fractribution code that have been noted below.